wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-12-5 - Added -x or --extra-file flags to copy a non-build file before the build process.
+I use this to "continue" old experiments currently.
+It might be better to just have a --resurrect flag in the future, but for now -x works.
 * 2014-9-23 - Added INDEX file at root of all experiment directories to help distinguish between different runs at a glance.
 Message is required.
 * 2014-8-28 - -f flag for a follow-up shell command to be run in the completed